martinezlucas98/uca-google/index/README.md

 To run the indexer execute index.py.
 For usage/help use (from the project root)
 ```$ python index/index.py --help
 ```
+When executing the indexer, every dot is a file scanned.
+If no dots appear and the program prints new lines, check if the location settings.scraped_files_dir points to the right place and files with the name "uc_*.json" exist.

 ## Running index server
 From the project root (*settings.py contains hostname and port settings, change them as needed*):